PyGEM-Community/PyGEM-notebooks/README.md

 ## Wrappers
-Within the wrappers subdirectory, one can find example PyGEM wrappers for executing calibration and/or simulation using a shell script, or a slurm script.
+Within the **wrappers** subdirectory, one can find example PyGEM wrappers scripts for executing calibration and/or simulation.
+These are useful for large-scale model runs.